bbockelm/DBS/Clients/PythonAPI/readme.txt

        python processes wsdl at run time, no stubs/skeletons are needed for deployment, and one only needs to have the wsdl file accessible via http
+   - dbs api infrastructure automatically converts soap objects to api python classes (and vice versa); therefore, the user of dbsCgiApi sees the same object as the user of dbsWsApi, the test suite should work without any changes, etc.
    - in order to run the service container or use dbsWsApi one has to source setups.(c)sh file; this sets up python path properly for SOAPpy
    - to start web service container: